TIMELINE

 2008

 In March Infodementia is released, a series of articles and texts published in various major newspapers and magazines throughout the past year combined with several new essays written in Prague and Buenos Aires.
 In the same month Hall also makes his motion picture debut as an actor in the film The Flame and the Lemon by Danish director Ole Christian Madsen, the most expensive Danish-language production ever made.
-During the spring Hall’s book The Last Romantic is published in Lithuania (Paskutinis Romantikas).
 Figures in the lineup of authors attending CPH.LITT.08 (Copenhagen Literature Festival 2008) in June.
 From the middle of August till the end of October Hall surprisingly agrees to be one of the three judges in DR’s primetime show Talent 2008 alongside film producer Peter Aalbæk Jensen from Lars von Trier’s Zentropa and musical star Julie Steincke – a process Hall thoroughly analyses and depicts in the following, fairly scandalous book release Weightless Man under Ominous Sky.
 Parallel with these activities the download single Delirious appears, a title on which Hall collaborates with the young Danish group Marybell Katastrophy, followed by the compilation album Catalyst (Singles 1982–2008).
-During the fall he also performs at the Danish Architecture Centre and the Danish National Gallery.
-In December the spoken word album Færden (“Movement”) is released, a collaboration with acclaimed Danish poet Nicolaj Stochholm.
+During the autumn he also performs at the Danish Architecture Centre and the Danish National Gallery.
+In October Hall’s book The Last Romantic is published in Lithuania, Paskutinis Romantikas.
+In December the spoken word album Färden (“Movement”) is released, a collaboration with acclaimed Danish poet Nicolaj Stochholm.

 2009

 Releases three albums in February, two special editions of older works (Apparently All the Same from 1984 and Random Hold from 1996) as well as the new title Hospital Cafeterias.
 On this record Hall collaborates with a line of guest musicians such as Else Marie Pade, Claus Beck-Nielsen Memorial, Mikkel Meyer, Knud Odde, Andrea Pellegrini, members from Efterklang and The Vista Dome Ensemble.
-Subsequently the album video P.O. was banned from YouTube due to its “offensive” content, a decision raising quite a stir in the media (the video was made by Danish fashion photographer hansen-hansen.com and shows a shadowy girl posing in woman’s lingerie with a gag in her mouth).
-The Mikkel Meyer remix Bullring Rules of the “Sob Story” track from the album is included on the Klub Gaffas March cd (a cd that comes with leading Danish music magazine Gaffa).
+Subsequently the album video P.O. is banned from YouTube due to its “offensive content”, a decision raising quite a stir in the media (the video was made by a Danish fashion photographer and shows a shadowy girl posing in woman’s lingerie with a gag in her mouth).
+The Mikkel Meyer remix Bullring Rules of the “Sob Story” track from the album is included on the Klub Gaffa’s March cd (a cd that comes with leading Danish music magazine Gaffa).
 Participates in a series of literary arrangements during the spring, e.g. Jazz N Poetry as well as CPH.LITT.09.
 Writes the preface to an extensive Danish Charles Baudelaire collection released in June, Selected Prose, and contributes among a line of Danish top executives and MP’s to the book Authenticity in September.
-In the same month he performs with the Danish electronica act Tone at both the Robodays festival and the audio-visual Apart festival at Platform4 as well as releasing the new download ep Mirrorball as well as a remastered special edition of his two internationally acclaimed mid-80’s records Relief and Cutting Through.
+In the same month he performs with the Danish electronica act Tone at both the Robodays festival and the audio-visual Apart festival at Platform4.
+Hall also releases the new download ep Mirrorball as well as a remastered special edition of his two internationally acclaimed mid-80’s records Relief and Cutting Through.
 Achieves a minor club hit in England with the ”Mirrorball” remix Rewriting the Scene.
 Gives his first concerts as a singer since 2006 during October and November – in both Denmark and Germany – performances that all receive excellent reviews.

 2010